 NetScouts Basketball participates in 3-4 tournaments in China for both Men and Women each spring and summer.
 The tournaments are generally a round robin format in which we organize a USA All-Star team and play a Chinese team and teams from two other countries in three different Chinese cities.
 In this format all teams will play nine games.
 All the players on our teams have gone on to play professionally all over the world.

-We completed our first tour of 2014 in April.
+We completed four tours in 2014, three were Men’s events.
 Our Women’s team went undefeated (9-0) against national teams of China, Australia, New Zealand, Denmark and Slovenia.
 The team consisted of Ariel Thomas (Oregon), Alisha Filmore (SMU), Arielle Wideman (Nevada), Deja Mann (Arizona State), Amy Kame (San Diego), Amber Moore (Illinois), Camille Buckley (UC-Irvine), Tabitha Gerardot (Indiana), Joy Burke (Arizona State) and Molly Schlemer (Cal Poly).

 In 2013 our first Women’s tour took place in May.
 We faced the national teams of Australia, Brazil and China in a nine-game, three-city tour in which we won the “Four Nations” title with a 7-2 record..
 The roster for the trip was Meagan Fulps (Santa Clara), Jacqui Kalin (Northern Iowa), Jamie Russell (Illinois State), Adrian Ritchie and Stephanie Sension (Green Bay), Lauren Oosdyke (Northern Colorado), Kate Thompson (Michigan), Sam Ostarello (Purdue), Samantha Heck (Evansville) and Morgan Johnson (Iowa).
 Jaime Russell was named the MVP of the event.